shotgunsoftware/tk-multi-pythonconsole/README.md

 ## Shotgun Python Console

-This is a python console panel for use in DCCs with an embeded python interpreter that have limited or no support for interacting with said interpreter.
+This is a python console panel for use in DCCs with access to a python interpreter that have limited or no support for interacting with said interpreter.

 Once installed, the console is registered as a panel in the DCC and is available